- First Name

 - Website URL

-- Russian and Eastern European History, Russian Empire, Baltic Studies, Estonia, Latvia, cartography, history of science, language, nationalism, religion, language politics, 19th-Century Europe, memory politics
+- East European and Eurasian History, Russian Empire, Baltic Studies, Estonia, Latvia, cartography, history of science and technology, language, nationalism, minorities, language politics, 19th-Century, memory politics

 - Media Contact

 I am a lecturer in East European and Eurasian Studies at the Johan Skytte Institute of Political Studies at the University of Tartu.
 My research and publications broadly focus on:

 - Russian Empire in the 19th and 20th centuries, the independent states of Estonia, Latvia, and Belarus;

 - The history of cartography, mapping and geographical sciences;